AdobeDocs/acrobat-services-learn.en/help/usecases/legal.md

 module.exports = {listFiles, previewPDF, downloadPDF };
 ```

 In the controller file above, there are three functions, listFiles, previewPDF, and downloadPDF.
-The listFiles function lists all the PDF files generated so far using Acrobat Services APIs.
+The listFiles function lists all the PDF files generated so far using [!DNL Acrobat Services] APIs.
 The previewPDF function allows you to preview PDF files using PDF Embed API, while the downloadPDF function enables you to download the generated PDF file to your PC.
 The screen capture below shows a sample of the PDF preview using PDF Embed API.

 ![Screenshot of PDF preview](assets/legal_8.png)

 ## Summary

 In this hands-on tutorial, you tagged a document using Document Generation Tagger Microsoft Word add-in.
-Then, integrated Acrobat Services APIs into a Node.js application and
+Then, integrated [!DNL Acrobat Services] APIs into a Node.js application and
 converted a tagged document to a downloadable PDF format, although you could have also created the legal contract directly to PDF.
 Finally, you used Adobe PDF Embed API to preview the generated PDF for verification and signing.

-The completed application makes it much easier to tag [legal contract templates](https://www.adobe.io/apis/documentcloud/dcsdk/legal-contracts.html) with dynamic fields, convert them to PDF, preview them, and sign them using Acrobat Services APIs.
+The completed application makes it much easier to tag [legal contract templates](https://www.adobe.io/apis/documentcloud/dcsdk/legal-contracts.html) with dynamic fields, convert them to PDF, preview them, and sign them using [!DNL Acrobat Services] APIs.
 Instead of spending time creating a unique contract, your team can automatically send the correct contract to each client then spend more time growing your business.

-Organizations use Adobe Acrobat Services APIs for their completeness and ease of use.
+Organizations use [!DNL Adobe Acrobat Services] APIs for their completeness and ease of use.
 Best of all, you can enjoy a [six-month free trial then pay-as-you-go](https://www.adobe.io/apis/documentcloud/dcsdk/pdf-pricing.html).
 You only pay for what you use.
 Plus, PDF Embed API is always free.

 Ready to boost productivity by improving your document flow?
 [Get started](https://www.adobe.io/apis/documentcloud/dcsdk/gettingstarted.html) today.